thomascpowell/clip-fe/README.md

-## A website for downloading videos.
+## A tool for downloading videos from the internet.

 ### Key Features:
 - Accepts URLs and returns downloadable media